-What Can a Handyman Do in Cuyahoga in Cuyahoga County, Ohio?
+What Can a Handyman Do Without a License in Cuyahoga in Cuyahoga County, Ohio?

 Ohio does not issue a general “handyman” or “general contractor” license at the state level, but it DOES require state licenses for certain specialty trades (electrical, plumbing, HVAC, hydronics, refrigeration, etc.).
 Most handyman work is legal without a state license as long as you don’t perform state-licensed trade work and you follow local (city) registration, building permit, and inspection rules.
 There is no single statewide dollar-value “handyman exemption threshold” in Ohio; instead, the dividing line is the type of work (trade-regulated vs. non-trade).